 “A state-of-the-art campus in the centre of Ashington will be a real boost not just for Northumberland College but the whole of the town and the wider area.
 The ambitions of Northumberland College reflect those of the county as a whole and we’re looking forward to continuing to help them as this scheme moves forward.”

-Sunderland College is excited to announce the appointment of Sonya Anderson as its new Principal for City Campus and HICSA.
+Sunderland College is excited to announce the appointment of Mike Chapman as its new Principal for Bede Campus.

 Highly commended - Employer of the Year, Sunderland Echo Portfolio Awards 2019